freesewing/markdown/dev/tutorials/pattern-design/avoiding-overlap/en.md

 We're rotating all the points in the `rotateThese` array around the `edgeLeft` points.
 We're using increments of 1 degree until the `tipRightBottomStart` point is 1mm passed the center of our bib.

-While we're add it, let's add a point where the closure's snap should go:
+While we're at it, let's add a point where the closure's snap should go:

 ```js
 points.snapLeft = points.top.shiftFractionTowards(points.edgeTop, 0.5);